GleammerRay/WineSteam/README.md

 ### Winetricks

-To get access to the various winetricks tools and utilities for your WineSteam prefix, run `bash winetricks.sh`.
+To get access to the various winetricks tools and utilities for your WineSteam prefix, run `bash winetricks.sh` and choose `Select the default wineprefix`.

 ### Prefix Configuration